-If you are attempting to move on from a situation, but an incident has severely hampered your abilities to do so, contact an attorney experienced in Megan’s Law, at Clark & Clark, for a free consultation.
+If you are attempting to move on from a situation, but an incident has severely hampered your abilities to do so, contact an attorney experienced in Megan’s Law for a free consultation.

 Megan’s Law requires convicted sex offenders in New Jersey to register with the local police, documenting where they live, any changes in address, any changes in employment or schooling, or other changes.
 This is often referred to as sex offender registration.